yjajkiew/dnd/docs/campagnes/2023-aventures-a-phandalin/index.md

 >
 >___
 > ### Gossip
 > > The local church is trying to buy him out, organized by a monk taking their neighbor.
+>{: .gossip }
 {: .statblock5e }